 The full-year 2020 results for Wholesale Banking were also strongly affected by the impact of the Covid-19 pandemic.
-The result before tax dropped 54.8% to EUR 827 million, down from EUR 1,830 million in 2019.
+The net result declined to €512 million from €1,352 million in 2019.
+The result before tax dropped 54.8 percent to €827 million, down from €1,830 million in 2019.
 The decline was predominantly due to elevated risk costs and higher expenses (including impairments and restructuring provisions), partly offset by higher income.

-Total income rose 1.8% to EUR 5,396 million in 2020, compared with EUR 5,298 million in 2019, reflecting higher revenues in Financial Markets and Treasury & Other, partly offset by lower income in Daily Banking & Trade Finance and Lending.
-The net core lending book (adjusted for currency impacts and excluding Treasury and the Lease run-off portfolio) declined by EUR 4.9 billion in 2020.
-The inflow in net customer deposits (excluding currency impacts and Treasury) was EUR 4.4 billion.
-Net interest income decreased 2.0%, mainly due to lower margins on current accounts and lower average lending volumes.
+Total income rose 1.8 percent to €5,396 million in 2020, compared with €5,298 million in 2019, reflecting higher revenues in Financial Markets and Treasury & Other, partly offset by lower income in Daily Banking, Trade Finance and Lending.
+The net core lending book (adjusted for currency impacts and excluding Treasury and the Lease run-off portfolio) declined by €4.9 billion in 2020.
+The inflow in net customer deposits (excluding currency impacts and Treasury) was €4.4 billion.
+Net interest income decreased 2.0 percent, mainly due to lower margins on current accounts and lower average lending volumes.
 This decline was largely offset by higher interest results from Treasury (with an offset in other income).
-Net fee and commission income decreased 5.8% on 2019, mainly due to lower syndicated deal activity in Lending and lower fees in Trade & Commodity Finance.
-Investment and other income rose by EUR 240 million, primarily due to higher valuation results in Financial Markets, partly offset by Treasury.
+Net fee and commission income decreased 5.8 percent on 2019, mainly due to lower syndicated deal activity in Lending and lower fees in Trade & Commodity Finance.
+Investment and other income rose by €240 million, primarily due to higher valuation results in Financial Markets, partly offset by Treasury.

-Operating expenses rose 9.6% to EUR 3,218 million from EUR 2,937 million in 2019, mainly due to a EUR 260 million goodwill impairment and EUR 124 million of restructuring provisions and impairments recorded in the fourth quarter of 2020, following the announced refocusing of activities, including an additional impairment on Payvision.
-Excluding the aforementioned incidental items, expenses decreased 3.5%, mainly due to lower regulatory costs and the impact of continued cost-efficiency measures as well as lower travel expenses as a result of the Covid-19 restrictions.
+Operating expenses rose 9.6 percent to €3,218 million from €2,937 million in 2019, mainly due to a €260 million goodwill impairment and €124 million of restructuring provisions and impairments recorded in the fourth quarter of 2020, following the announced refocusing of activities, including an additional impairment on Payvision.
+Excluding the aforementioned incidental items, expenses decreased 3.5 percent, mainly due to lower regulatory costs and the impact of continued costefficiency measures as well as lower travel expenses as a result of the Covid-19 restrictions.

-The net addition to loan loss provisions rose to EUR 1,351 million, or 75 basis points of average customer lending, compared with EUR 532 million, or 29 basis points, in 2019.
-The increase was predominantly due to various Individual Stage 3 provisions, including a sizeable provision for an alleged external fraud case in 2020, and high collective Stage 1 and Stage 2 provisions as a result of the economic impact of the Covid-19 pandemic, including EUR 192 million of collective provisions related to the worsened macro-economic indicators.
+The net addition to loan loss provisions rose to €1,351 million, or 75 basis points of average customer lending, compared with €532 million, or 29 basis points, in 2019.
+The increase was predominantly due to various individual Stage 3 provisions, including a sizeable provision for an alleged external fraud case in 2020, and high collective Stage 1 and Stage 2 provisions as a result of the economic impact of the Covid-19 pandemic, including €192 million of collective provisions related to the worsened macroeconomic indicators.

-Lending posted a result before tax of EUR 691 million, down 56.7% compared with EUR 1,597 million in 2019, predominantly due to elevated risk costs.
+Lending posted a result before tax of €691 million, down 56.7 percent compared with €1,597 million in 2019, predominantly due to elevated risk costs.
 Risk costs in 2020 were primarily impacted by various large individual files, including a sizeable provision for an alleged external fraud case, as well as the economic impact of the Covid-19 pandemic.
-Lending income declined 3.2%, reflecting lower lending margins and lower syndicated deal activity.
-Expenses declined 3.1%, mainly due to lower regulatory costs.
+Lending income declined 3.2 percent, reflecting lower lending margins and lower syndicated deal activity.
+Expenses declined 3.1 percent, mainly due to lower regulatory costs.

-The result before tax from Daily Banking & Trade Finance fell to EUR 246 million from EUR 476 million in 2019.
-This decline was due to lower income and higher expenses, partly offset by lower risk costs as previous year included a sizeable provision for an external fraud case.
-The decline in income mainly reflect lower margins on current accounts as well as lower fee income, mainly in Trade & Commodity Finance as a result of lower average oil prices.
-Expenses rose 9.8%, mainly due to impairments on Payvision's intangible assets.
+The result before tax from Daily Banking and Trade Finance fell to €246 million from €476 million in 2019.
+This decline was due to lower income and higher expenses, partly offset by lower risk costs as the previous year included a sizeable provision for an external fraud case.
+The decline in income mainly reflects lower margins on current accounts as well as lower fee income, mainly in Trade and Commodity Finance as a result of lower average oil prices.
+Expenses rose 9.8 percent, mainly due to impairments on Payvision's intangible assets.